 Q: When is it time to consult an attorney about potential civil litigation?

-Q: We took action against a former employee who breached confidentiality, and now we are facing a harassment lawsuit and a public relations nightmare.
+Q: We took action against a former employee who breached confidentiality, and now we are facing a lawsuit and a public relations nightmare.
 What options do we have available?

 This is a potentially challenging situation, and one that requires a swift and strategic approach.
 While companies need to take adequate steps to protect their proprietary information, they also need to be cognizant of the practical implications of suing a disgruntled former employee in today’s world of social media and explosive media coverage.

 Q: My company has just been sued.
-What do I need to know about the civil litigation process?
+What do I need to know about the civil litigation defense process?